Pragyan Ojha

 Pragyan Ojha (born 5 September 1986) is an Indian former cricketer, who represented India in all forms of cricket.
 He played as an attacking left-arm orthodox bowler and left-handed tail-ender batsman for Hyderabad.
 In his 24 Tests, he only managed to score 89 runs.
 In fact, he is among the few cricketers who have taken more wickets than the runs they have scored in Test cricket.
 He was a part of the Indian squad which won the 2010 Asia Cup.
-He became the historical 800th Test wicket of Muttiah Muralitharan.
+He became the historic 800th Test wicket of Muttiah Muralitharan.
 He is the current selector of senior men's national selection committee.

 Career

 Ojha's earliest pursuit in cricket was at the age of 10, when he went to the Saheed Sporting Club for a summer camp in Bhubaneswar under Sasang S Das, while studying at D.A.V.
 Public School, Chandrasekharpur.
 He started playing for the Saheed Sporting Club in the junior tournaments for the club and city.
 Four years later, he moved to Hyderabad to pursue studies and chose cricket as his profession under the guidance of his coach T. Vijay Paul.

 Ojha made his debut in first class cricket in 2004/05 and represented India at the under-19 level as well.
 He finished the 2006–07 Ranji Trophy season with 29 wickets with an impressive average of 19.89 in just 6 games.
 The left arm spinner is known for his ability to flight the ball.

 Ojha represented Hyderabad Cricket Association in domestic cricket from 2004 till 2015, then played for Cricket Association of Bengal as a guest player for couple of seasons (2015/16-2016/17).
 He has previously played for Deccan Chargers and Mumbai Indians in the Indian Premier League.
 His high success in the first couple of seasons in domestic cricket and the IPL ensured his selection in the 15-man Indian squad for the Bangladesh tour and Asia Cup in 2008.

 He played his first One Day International match against Bangladesh on 28 June 2008 in Karachi and ended up with figures of 2/43.

 On 24 November 2009, Ojha made his Test debut in the Second Test against Sri Lanka in Kanpur, replacing Amit Mishra and gaining figures of 2/37 off 23 overs and 2/36 off of 15.3 overs in India's 100th Test win.
 He then took five wickets in the Third Test in another innings win for India, taking nine wickets at 28.66 in two Tests.
 Ojha became the 800th and final Test victim of Muttiah Muralitharan, the highest wicket-taker in Test history.